Joseph Trutch: Province of British Columbia

 In 1863 Trutch's sister, Caroline Agnes Trutch, married Peter O'Reilly and in 1870, Trutch's brother John married the sister of the colonial governor Anthony Musgrave.
 Trutch and Musgrave became close.
 Following the establishment of Canadian Confederation in 1867, they worked together to negotiate British Columbia's entry, which occurred in 1871 after they secured a promise for the construction of the Canadian Pacific Railway (CPR).

-Trutch was the first lieutenant governor of British Columbia following Confederation, a position he retained from 1871 to 1876.
+Trutch was the first Lieutenant Governor of the Confederated British Columbia, from 1871 to 1876.
 Following his tenure as lieutenant governor, Trutch was appointed a "Dominion agent for British Columbia", and helped to oversee the construction of the CPR in the province.

+His policies as lieutenant governor are regarded today as racist.
+He dramatically reduced the area of reserves which had been negotiated when British Columbia entered Confederation in 1871.
+Additionally, he forbade the purchase of lands by Indigenous people from non-Indigenous owners.
+One of his policies banned Stó꞉lō families from owning over 10 acres of land.

 He left this office in 1890 and returned to England.
 He died there in 1904 in Somerset, the county of his birth.

 Place namesakes and renaming

 The locality of Trutch, British Columbia along the Alaska Highway is named after Joseph Trutch.
 The location is now a ghost town.

-In 2007, a panel of historians hired by The Beaver (now Canada's History) included Trutch in their list the ten worst Canadians in history.
+In 2007, a panel of historians hired by The Beaver (now Canada's History) included Trutch in their list of the ten worst Canadians in history.

 In 2021, there were plans to rename a street in Chilliwack bearing his name.